 The cluster was created via eksctl:

-Notice that with Kubernetes, the application’s pods (aka containers) are spread evenly across all the nodes by default.
-Kubernetes is a fair orchestration engine.
-The CPUs range between 40 and 50%.
+With Kubernetes, the application’s pods (containers) are spread evenly across all the nodes by default.
+Kubernetes is a fair orchestration engine; that’s just how it works.
+The CPUs range between 40% and 50%.

-Note: all EKS autoscalings have been disabled on purpose, as CAST AI will substitute EKS Cluster Autoscaling.
+Note: All the EKS autoscaling mechanisms have been disabled on purpose since CAST AI will substitute them.

 Now it’s time to connect my EKS cluster to CAST AI.
-I created a free account on https://cast.ai and selected the Connect your cluster option.
+I created a free account on CAST AI and selected the Connect your cluster option.

-The CAST AI agent went over my EKS cluster in read-only mode and generated this Savings Report:
+The CAST AI agent went over my EKS cluster (learn more about how it works) and generated a Cluster Savings Report:

-If I switch my six m5.large to what CAST AI recommends – three c5a.large – I could slash my bill by almost 60%.
+Now, I can see here that if I switched my 6 m5.large instances to what CAST AI recommends – 3 c5a.large – I could reduce my bill by almost 60%.
 Sounds like a plan!

 Step 2: Activating the cost optimization